libis/dataverse_api/README.md

 # => {"alias" => "new_dv", ...}
 ```

-The id or alias that was used to instantiate the Dataverse:
+The id or alias that was used to instantiate the Dataverse collection:

 ```ruby
 parent_dv.id